RobertWHurst/KeyboardJS/readme.md

 Returns an array of active keys by name.

-### KeyboardJS.unbind.key
+### KeyboardJS.clear

 ###### Usage

-	KeyboardJS.unbind.key(keyCombo);
+    KeyboardJS.clear(keyCombo);

-Removes all bindings with a key or key combo.
+Removes all bindings with the given key combo.
 See 'keyCombo' definition for more details.

-Please note that if you are just trying to remove one binding you should use the clear method in the object returned by KeyboardJS.bind.key or KeybaordJS.bind.axis instead of this.
+Please note that if you are just trying to remove a single binding should use the clear method in the object returned by KeyboardJS.on instead of this.
 This function is for removing all binding that use a certain key.

-### KeyboardJS.locale.set
+### KeyboardJS.clear.key

 ###### Usage

-    KeyboardJS.locale.set(localeName);
+    KeyboardJS.clear.key(keyCombo);

+Removes all bindings that use the given key.

+### KeyboardJS.locale

+###### Usage

+    KeyboardJS.locale(localeName);

 Changes the locale keyboardJS uses to map key presses.
-Currently only US is possible unless more locales have been added via KeyboardJS.locale.add
+Out of the box KeyboardJS only supports US keyboards, however it is possible to add additional locales via KeyboardJS.locale.register().

-### KeyboardJS.locale.add
+### KeyboardJS.locale.register

 ###### Usage

-    KeyboardJS.locale.add(localeName, keyMap);

-Adds support for new locals to KeyboardJS.
-The name of the local and a keyMap are expected.
-See 'keyMap' definition for more details.
+    KeyboardJS.locale.register(localeName, localeDefinition);

+Adds new locale definitions to KeyboardJS.

 Definitions
 -----------

 ### keyCombo

-A comma separated string of keys.
-Combos can be created using the + sign instead of a comma.
+A string containing key names separated by whitespace, `>`, `+`, and `,`.

 ###### examples